alonitac/DevSecOpsBIU12/bash/03_the-PATH.md

 # Add ~/scripts to the PATH
 PATH=$PATH:~/scripts

-echo "Testing the script as if it was a regulat command"
+echo "Testing the script as if it was a regular command"

 # Execute you script
 myscript